SettleMint

 What this feature does not decide

 Conversion enforces the configured on-chain terms.
-It does not decide whether the issuer had legal authority to convert, whether an off-chain financing round closed, whether a board approval was valid, or whether the target equity economics are fair.
-Keep those decisions in the instrument terms, governance approval process, and off-chain evidence file.
+It does not decide whether the issuer had legal authority to convert.
+It does not verify that an off-chain financing round closed, that a board approval was valid, or that the target equity economics are fair.
+Keep those decisions in your instrument terms, your governance approval process, and your off-chain evidence file.

 See also